Swiss-Polar-Institute/data-workflow/README.md

 ```
 where filename is a csv file containing the list of files.

-See the database ER diagram (TODO) for details of what information is included.
+See the database [ER diagram](https://github.com/Swiss-Polar-Institute/data-workflow/blob/master/documentation/spi-data-workflow-er-diagram.png) for details of what information is included in the relational database.

 ### Checking for duplicate files within a bucket (TODO)